-4. Election of Officers
+5. Election of Officers

 The Board had been informed that a description of the major responsibilities of most officers may be found in Article IV of NYCLDC's Bylaws.
 The Board had previously elected as the President of NYCLDC the then serving Chief Financial Officer ("CFO") of the local development corporation named New York City Economic Development Corporation, or any successor to such corporation by consolidation or merger, and whoever was then serving as CFO would be President of NYCLDC without further election by NYCLDC's Board.
-Mr. Silversmith stated that all but one of the proposed officers to be elected were currently officers of NYCLDC, and that the additional proposed officer was Fred D'Ascoli, proposed to be elected as the Assistant Treasurer.
-Mr. D'Ascoli was Controller and Assistant Treasurer of NYCEDC.
-He would replace Bulent Celik as Assistant Treasurer as a result of Mr. Celik's resignation.
+Mr. Mahdavi stated that it was proposed to reelect the other current officers of NYCLDC who are indicated in Exhibit C hereto.

-A motion was made to elect the individuals named in Exhibit A hereto as the officers of NYCLDC indicated in Exhibit A. Such motion was seconded and unanimously approved.
+A motion was made to elect the individuals named in Exhibit C hereto as the officers of NYCLDC indicated in Exhibit C. Such motion was seconded and unanimously approved.

-5. Adoption of Policies Pursuant to PAAA
+6. Adoption of Policies Pursuant to PAAA

-Mr. Silversmith then summarized and presented for approval the following matters:
+Mr. Mahdavi then presented for approval the following matters:

-- (i) policies and procedures related to the procurement of goods and services; - (ii) policies, guidelines and procedures related to the acquisition and disposition of real property (which contains the appointment of a Contracting Officer for real property therein); - (iii) policies and procedures related to the disposition of personal property (which contains the appointment of a Contracting Officer for the disposition of personal property therein); and - (iv) investment policies, procedures and guidelines;
+- (i) policies and procedures related to the procurement of goods and services (the "Procurement Policy"); - policies, guidelines and procedures related to the acquisition and disposition of real property (which contain the appointment of a Contracting Officer for real property therein) (the "Real Property Policy"); - (iii) policies and procedures related to the disposition of personal property (which contain the appointment of a Contracting Officer for the disposition of personal property therein) (the "Personal Property Policy"); and - (iv) investment policies, procedures and guidelines (the "Investment Policy");

-all on substantially the terms set forth in Exhibit B hereto.
+all on substantially the terms set forth in Exhibit D hereto.
+All such policies, procedures and guidelines were in the same form as adopted the previous year.

-A motion was made to adopt the Proposed Resolution set forth in Exhibit B. Such motion was seconded and unanimously approved.
+A motion was made to adopt the resolution set forth in Exhibit D hereto.
+Such motion was seconded and unanimously approved.